 The Hollywood Reporter noted that the 80-year-old was heard saying, “Why publicize it on the Instagram and bring it to my games?”

 Johnson is not alone in calling for some type of boycott.
-ESPN commentator Stephen A. Smith thinks Clippers players should consider not taking the floor for their playoff game against the Golden State Warriors tomorrow.
+ESPN reporter Stephen A. Smith thinks that the players should consider not taking the floor for a game against the Golden State Warriors tomorrow.

 The NBA announced that it is investigating the alleged remarks.